Milad-Mrz/BrainWave/README.md

 # BladeLearner2049
-This a simple learning application based on Leitner system
+This a simple customizable learning application based on Leitner system